 Xuan Huong Lake

-Take a walk around this lake (about a 5-kilometre perimeter), which is about a 20-minute walk (downhill) from the city centre.
+Take a walk around the 5-kilometre perimeter of this picturesque lake, which is about a 20-minute walk (downhill) from the city centre.

-There’s a restaurant on the little island in the middle of the lake, which serves local coffees, food, and great for relaxing.
-Especially good as an escape haven when it starts to pour with rain, as it did frequently.
+There’s a restaurant on the little island in the centre of the lake, which serves local coffees, food, and great for relaxing.
+Especially good as an escape haven form the deluge of rain – it rains frequently.

-It’s currently winter and the wet season in Dalat…not sure how we timed this after 8 months of rain in the rest of SE Asia!
-On that note, it seems that Vietnam is split into south, north, and central when it comes to the weather and all have different seasons at different times, so keep this in mind when travelling through this wonderful country.
+Currently winter and the wet season in Dalat, so not sure how we timed this after 8 months of rain in the rest of SE Asia.
+On this note, it seems that Vietnam is split into south, north, and central when it comes to the weather.
+All regions have different seasons at different times – good to keep this in mind when travelling through this wonderful country.

-Booked the “Secret Tour” with Mr Rot from the Villa Pink House, which although pricey at USD$35, was a very cultural experience and our group had an excellent time.
+Booked the “Secret Tour” with Mr Rot from the Villa Pink House, which although pricey at USD$35 per person, is a very cultural experience with our group having an excellent time.

-Mr Rot’s extremely interesting tour is about a 120-kilometre round-trip for the day and lasts from 7:30-18:00hrs.
-The day goes something like this:
+Mr Rot’s extremely interesting tour is about a 120-kilometre round-trip for the day, lasting from 7:30-18:00hrs, which goes something like this:

-- Cricket farm – Fascinating and even got to try (forced) stir-fried crickets in chilli and garlic – I’m not a big fan of these crunchy critters but you have to try everything once, right?
+Fascinating and even you even get to try (forced) stir-fried crickets in chilli and garlic – I’m not a big fan of these crunchy critters but you have to try everything once, right?

-- Silk Farm – Apparently, not as frequented by tourists as others (not sure about this) but quite interesting to watch the silk production process; there isn’t a shop here so no hard selling either.
+Apparently, not as frequented by tourists as others (not sure about this) but quite interesting to watch the silk production process – without a shop at the farm there’s no hard selling either.

-- Village – Interacted with the K’Ho Cil locals, which was like stepping back in time 80 years.
-I won’t spoil the surprise as you need to experience this for yourself (photos are not permitted at this village).
+Interacting with the K’Ho Cil locals is like stepping back in time 80 years.
+I won’t spoil the surprise as you need to experience this for yourself – photos are not permitted at this village.

-We had a delicious late lunch at Mr Rot’s sister’s house; even played fun games whilst we waited for lunch – very lovely!
+A delicious and traditional late lunch at Mr Rot’s sister’s house, which includes playing fun games whilst waiting for lunch – very lovely.

 Dinner with Mr Rot

-After the tour, a few of us met up at a local Vietnamese restaurant and let Mr Rot order everything.
+After the tour, a few of us meet up at a local Vietnamese restaurant and Mr Rot orders everything.

-For USD$5 a head, you won’t starve.
-You will try all forms of meat here!
+For USD$5 a head, you won’t starve and try all forms of meat at this authentic restaurant.

-We were served chicken, frog (I thought it was rat as I’ve never seen a frog with curly claws), snake, cat in vine leaves, and seafood.
-All meals were delicious although I couldn’t bring myself to eat rat.
+Dishes include chicken, frog (think it’s rat as I’ve never seen a frog with curly claws), snake, cat in vine leaves, and seafood.
+All meals are delicious although I can’t bring myself to eat rat.

-Also went to The Escape Bar (expensive drinks) after dinner to hear Mr Rot sing Vietnamese songs and other (paid) artists sing at the venue.
+Venturing to the The Escape Bar (expensive drinks) after dinner, we listen to Mr Rot singing Vietnamese songs and other artists sing at the venue.

-This nightclub was where I heard a lady, probably in her 60’s dressed in a sort of 1920’s Charleston dress, belt out Amy Winehouse’s ‘Back to Black’ – and what a fantastic interpretation of this song.
+A singer probably in her 60’s dressed in a 1920’s Charleston dress, belts out ‘Back to Black’ by Amy Winehouse’s – what a fantastic interpretation of this song!

-The singer’s years of obvious smoking and perhaps a hard life resulted in a gravelly voice that did this song much justice.
-Who would have thought I’d be sitting in a nightclub in Dalat, listening to a live version of Amy Whinehouse?
+The singer’s years of obvious smoking and perhaps a hard life results in her gravelly voice that does this song justice.
+Who would have thought I’d be sitting in a nightclub in Dalat, listening to a live version of Amy Winehouse?

-Travelling throws many different experiences at you and all memorable in some form or another.
+Travelling throws many different experiences at you and all memorable in some way or another.
 Another fantastic day and evening for the Library of Memories!

-Light breakfast included in the room price: Baguette (with cheese, banana, or jam) or instant noodles; and tea/coffee.
+Light breakfast is included in the room’s price: Baguette (with cheese, banana, or jam) or instant noodles; and tea/coffee – friendly staff.

-Understandably, meals are wonderfully fresh in Dalat due to the fresh vegetables grown here – a vegetarian’s heaven.
+Meals are wonderfully fresh in Dalat due to the fresh vegetables grown here – a vegetarian’s haven.

 Try the strawberry products (dried, preserves, sweets) at the markets amongst other inexpensive morsels on sale.

-Dalat’s wine is famous also but having tried a couple of types, I think the more you pay for a bottle, the better the wine.
+Dalat’s wine is famous also but after trying a couple of types, I think the more you pay for a bottle the better the wine.

-- Vinh Loi (10 Hai Thuong) – This family-run restaurant is packed with locals every night.
-The authentic food is delicious, fresh, and well-priced.
+This family-run restaurant on 10 Hai Thuong, is packed with locals every night.
+The authentic food is deliciously fresh and well-priced.

-- Woody Bar-Cafe (06 Nguyen Chi Thanh, Ward 1) – For the best coffee in Dalat at a reasonable price, you can’t go by this small funky cafe with great staff and atmosphere.
+On 06 Nguyen Chi Thanh, Ward 1, try Woody for the best coffee in Dalat at a reasonable price in this small funky cafe with great staff and atmosphere.

-- Le Cafe de la Poste (12 Tran Phu) – Situated in the Dalat Palace Hotel, this chic French-style cafe surrounds is a legacy built in 1928.
-And still feels like you’re in this era when you enjoy a coffee and delicious dessert here.
+Along 12 Tran Phu and situated in the Dalat Palace Hotel, this chic French-style cafe surrounds is a legacy built in 1928.
+And, still feels like you’re in this era when you enjoy a coffee and delicious dessert.
 The coffee is more expensive and not as good as Woody.

 Dalat to Nha Trang

-Instead of the bus, the Pink Villa House’s owner had a ‘friend’ driving to Nha Trang the next day.
-The owner advised that the price (150,000VND) would be the same as but much faster than the local bus.
+Instead of the bus, the Pink Villa House’s owner has a ‘friend’ driving to Nha Trang tomorrow.
+The owner advises that the price (150,000VND) is the same as the local bus but much faster.

-We were also advised the transport would be like a minibus and only 4 of us booked for the trip.
-However, as with everything in SE Asia, all is not what it seems, or ever what you pay for but typically, does not benefit you!
+We’re also advised the transport is similar to a minibus and only 4 of us are booked for the trip.
+As with everything in SE Asia, all is not what it seems or ever what you pay for but typically, does not benefit you.

-Admittedly, the private driver from Dalat to Nha Trang was a lovely guy and a very safe driver by Vietnamese driving standards.
+Admittedly, the private driver from Dalat to Nha Trang is a lovely guy and a very safe driver by Vietnamese driving standards.

-Although, we ended up with 6 passengers, the driver, plus 6 huge backpacks rammed in a small 4×4.
+Although, we end up with 6 passengers, driver, plus 6 huge backpacks rammed in a small 4×4.

-After picking up the last passengers, everyone felt slightly ripped off and annoyed but we decided to roll with the uncomfortable flow and drive to Nha Trang.
+After picking up the last passengers, everyone is feeling slightly ripped off and annoyed but we decide to roll with the uncomfortable flow and drive to Nha Trang.

-Only stayed in Nha Trang for 2 nights as the weather was a little miserable and it didn’t feel like Vietnam at all but more like being in Russia.
+Only staying in Nha Trang for 2 nights as the weather is a little miserable – feels more like being in Russia.

-Apart from shopping in expensive malls, laying on the beach, or going to the nearby islands, there’s not much else on offer.
+Shopping in expensive malls, laying on the beach, or going to the nearby islands are activities that nha Trang offer.

-I guess the rain and cold weather during both days didn’t really help – everything was gloomy and grey.
-Empty beach chairs along the empty beach proves it must be ordinary weather.
+I guess the rain and cold weather during both days doesn’t help – everything is gloomy and grey.
+Empty beach chairs along the empty beach tell their own story.

-Lucky it’s the low season.
+Lucky we’re in the low season.
 Waterfront streets are filled with many expensive boutique shops in flashy malls, with prices way above my budget.

-Apart from the sea, I didn’t see too much reason to stay here but could be wrong; would love to hear from other experiences in this city, if you have any?
+Apart from the sea, there’s not much reason to stay here – would love to hear other experiences in this city, if you’ve visited?

-Perhaps the constant rain added to the grey sombre mood of the city.
-Don’t get me wrong, the locals are lovely and hospitable, it’s the foreign tourists that walk around as if someone should give them razor blades to end it all…so miserable; and these people are on holidays!
+Perhaps the constant rain adds to the grey sombre mood of the city.
+Don’t get me wrong, the locals are lovely and hospitable, it’s the foreign tourists that walk around as if someone should give them razor blades to end it all…so miserable…and these guys are on holidays!

-Tristar Boutique Hotel (23, 3D Ly Tu Trong Str) – A small but comfortable room with a private bathroom, which includes a great breakfast: choose from a menu of 8 meals.
+Tristar Boutique Hotel (23, 3D Ly Tu Trong Str) offers a small but comfortable room with a private bathroom, which includes a great breakfast: choose from a menu of 8 meals.
 Good fast service at breakfast if you’re in a hurry to catch a bus out.
 Friendly reception staff.

-Restaurants in Nha Trang are geared up for foreign tourists, so the prices are high for this country.
+Restaurants in Nha Trang are geared up for foreign tourists, so the prices are high for Vietnam.

-After only eating dinner out once here, I notice that the quality isn’t that great and the restaurant isn’t worth writing about.
-You can pick up good food and coffee in the malls.
+After only eating dinner out once here, the quality isn’t that great and the restaurant isn’t worth writing about – pick up good food and coffee in the malls instead.

-As with any bus, train, minibus, entry fee, or other ticket in Vietnam, “Foreigner” is printed on the ticket, which typically means, you’ve paid double (or more) than the local price – no surprise there then…
+As with any bus, train, minibus, entry fee, or other ticket in Vietnam “Foreigner” is printed on the ticket, which typically means you’ve paid double (or more) than the local price.

-When you’re at the train station, be prepared to extend your chicken wings out whilst everyone tries to shove and push you out of the way to get to the ticket counter first.
-It’s like a football scrum, but hold your ground.
+At the train station be prepared to extend your chicken wings whilst everyone tries to push and shove you out of the way to get to the ticket counter first.
+It’s like a football scrum – hold your ground.